 - UMF implements campus wide recycling in all buildings and encourages proper management of waste whether one is on campus or at home.
 UMF also provides PSA's promoting community household hazardous waste collection days in the spring and fall of each year through e-mails, posts on the EHS website, and printed materials.
 These are sent to all faculty, staff, and students (5,000+ individuals). - UMF maintains a bulletin board in the Facilities & Operations common break area within the Hubbard Building to promote aspects of storm water management/BMPs.
 Additionally, a public display case is located at the Harrison Parking ramp in the center of campus near a high traffic/pedestrian walkway.
-Storm water information is displayed in this location with an overall theme of "Healthy Planet, Healthy People."
+Storm water information is displayed in this location with an overall theme of "ONLY RAIN IN THE DRAIN" and "ALL Storm Drains lead to the Flint River."
+This display was updated in December 2023. - Thirty-one (31) students, faculty, and staff were certified as Planet Blue Ambassadors during this reporting period.
+A total of 74 individuals have completed the certification on the Flint campus.